ejpaari/moar-gl/README.md

 # moar-gl

 A simple graphics engine / sandbox which utilizes OpenGL 4.x and C++11.
 The emphasis is on implementing and learning graphic features.
-Other features (such as multiple cameras) are implemented when needed.
+Other features are implemented if needed.

 ### Graphic features:
 - Multi-pass forward rendering with ambient pass